-Some intellectual property may have been discovered through government funded programs and thus may be subject to federal regulations such as "march in" rights, certain reporting requirements and a preference for U.S.-based companies.
+Some intellectual property may have been discovered through government funded programs and thus may be subject to federal regulations such as "march-in" rights, certain reporting requirements and a preference for U.S.-based companies.
 Compliance with such regulations may limit our exclusive rights, and limit our ability to contract with non-U.S. manufacturers.

-Our in-licensed patent rights from Emory University and Duke University were each funded in part by the U.S. government and are therefore subject to certain federal regulations.
-When new technologies are developed with U.S. government funding, the U.S. government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the U.S. government to use the invention or to have others use the invention on its behalf.
-The U.S. government's rights may also permit it to disclose the funded inventions and technology to third parties and to exercise march in rights to use or allow third parties to use the technology we have licensed that was developed using U.S. government funding.
-The U.S. government may exercise its march in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, or because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
+All of our novel and in-licensed compounds were funded in whole or in part by the U.S. government, with the exception of IkT-001Pro, and are therefore subject to certain federal regulations.
+When new technologies are developed with U.S. government funding, the U.S. government generally obtains certain rights in any resulting patents, including a non-exclusive license authorizing the U.S. government to use the invention or to have others use the invention on its behalf, commonly referred to as march-in rights.
+The U.S. government's rights may also permit it to disclose the funded inventions and technology to third parties and to exercise march-in rights to use or allow third parties to use the technology we have licensed that was developed using U.S. government funding.
+The U.S. government may exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, or because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
 In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States in certain circumstances and if this requirement is not waived.
 Any exercise by the U.S. government of such rights or by any third party of its reserved rights could have a material adverse effect on our business, prospects, financial condition, and results of operations.